cloudkick/whiskey/README.md

 * Each test file is run in a separate process
 * Support for a test file timeout
-* Support for a "failfast mode" (runner exits after a first failure / timeout)
 * setUp / tearDown function support
 * Support for a test initialization function which is run before running the tests in a test file
 * Nicely formatted output (colors!)
-* Support for test coverage
+* Support for test coverage (html and text output)
+* Scope leaks reporting

 TODO
 ====